junxit/us-congress-code/title-26/chapter-1/sec-199a.md

       - **(vii)** Any item of deduction or loss properly allocable to an amount described in any of the preceding clauses.
   - **(4)** *Treatment of reasonable compensation and guaranteed payments* Qualified business income shall not include—
     - **(A)** reasonable compensation paid to the taxpayer by any qualified trade or business of the taxpayer for services rendered with respect to the trade or business,
-    - **(B)** any guaranteed payment described in section 707(c) paid to a partner for services rendered with respect to the trade or business, and
+    - **(B)** any guaranteed payment described in section 707(c) paid to a partner for services rendered with respect to the trade or business,
-    - **(C)** to the extent provided in regulations, any payment described in section 707(a) to a partner for services rendered with respect to the trade or business.
+    - **(C)** to the extent provided in regulations, any payment described in section 707(a) to a partner for services rendered with respect to the trade or business, and
+    - **(D)** any amount with respect to which a deduction is allowable to the taxpayer under section 224(a) for the taxable year.
 - **(d)** *Qualified trade or business* For purposes of this section—
   - **(1)** *In general* The term “qualified trade or business” means any trade or business other than—
     - **(A)** a specified service trade or business, or